Aaron Blanton

+Aaron Blanton is an American producer and director.
+He is known for his 2013 anti-rape video A Needed Response, and his 2021 alternate reality game and fiction podcast What Happened in Skinner.
+His work has won awards and garnered tens of millions of views online.

-Early life
+Early life and education

 Blanton grew up in Eugene, Oregon, where he spent high school acting in and directing plays.
-He attended the University of Oregon, where he majored in Cinema Studies and Journalism.
+He attended the University of Oregon, where he majored in cinema studies and journalism.

 Career

+A Needed Response

-As a student at the University of Oregon, Blanton co-produced the anti-rape PSA A Needed Response, which subsequently went viral after being featured on Upworthy.
-In 2013, it became the first viral video ever to win a Peabody Award.
+While a student at the University of Oregon, Blanton co-produced the anti-rape PSA A Needed Response, which subsequently went viral after being featured on Upworthy.
+Blanton filmed the video in his living room with friend Samantha Stendal to express their frustration with CNN's coverage of the Steubenville High School rape case.
+The video quickly amassed over 10 million views on YouTube.
+In 2013, A Needed Response became the first viral video ever to win a Peabody Award, while Blanton and Stendal became two of its youngest ever winners.

-He then went on to work on The Hunting Ground, and the PBS series Poetry in America with Elisa New.
+What Happened in Skinner

-In 2021, Blanton created the alternate reality game & fiction podcast What Happened in Skinner with co-Showrunner Katrina Braun.
+In 2021, Blanton created the alternate reality game and fiction podcast What Happened in Skinner with co-showrunner Katrina Braun.
 The series gained attention for its innovative format and low-budget production.
 Its creators, a group of five friends, produced the show at home in their spare time, relying on virality instead of a marketing budget to bolster the show's success.
 Season 1 was nominated for Best Indie Podcast at the 2022 Ambie Awards.
 In 2025, Season 2 was again nominated, and subsequently won Best Indie Podcast.
 Season 2 was also honored with a Bronze Signal Award.
 The project also incorporated a short film and an alternate reality game.

+Other Projects

+Blanton was a cinematographer for the Oscar-nominated documentary The Hunting Ground, and the PBS series Poetry in America.

-Blanton is also a creator of The Ghoulish Sanctuary, an immersive Haunted Mansion-inspired vacation rental near Walt Disney World Resort.
+He is also a co-creator of The Ghoulish Sanctuary, an immersive Haunted Mansion-inspired vacation rental near Walt Disney World Resort.